Fenway Health Insemination Program

 While we can work with those who live outside of Massachusetts, we do require patients to be located in Massachusetts for their enrollment visits, which are done via telehealth.
 If you live out of state, and would prefer to come for in-person enrollment visits, we can accommodate that.

 Our program orientation is $50, and our enrollment visits cost $236.
-These are not covered by insurance.
+These are self-pay visits billed directly to the patient.
 Office inseminations cost $250 each.
 Insurance coverage for these procedures varies, and we encourage you to check with your individual insurance plan

 No. At Fenway Health, we can only use frozen donor sperm for in-office inseminations.